-Southern stewed tomatoes over a bed of white rice with a few teaspoons of that good old fashion tomato mixture smothered over the top.
-The only thing your gonna need is some fresh tomatoes, black pepper, and white onion to name a few things.
-In addition, you should definitely want to this is my buttermilk biscuits!
+Southern stewed tomatoes over a bed of white rice with a few teaspoons of that good old-fashioned tomato mixture smothered over the top.
+You’ll only need fresh tomatoes, black pepper, and white onion, to name a few things.
+In addition, this keto tomato soup you should definitely want is my buttermilk biscuits!

 A full list of ingredients can be found in the recipe card below

-In a large skillet or Dutch oven, heat the vegetable oil over medium heat.
-Add the diced and peeled tomatoes(skin on is your preference) to the skillet and cook for about 5 minutes or until they start to soften.
+Heat the vegetable oil over medium heat in a large skillet or Dutch oven.
+Add the diced and peeled tomatoes(skin on is your preference) to the skillet and cook for about 5 minutes or until they soften.

 Pour in the chicken stock and stir well to combine.
 Bring the mixture to a simmer on the stove top.
 Add the salt, black pepper, sugar, paprika, bell peppers, and dried thyme to the skillet.
 Stir to distribute the seasonings evenly.